 Quartering radicchio heads lengthwise and grilling them transforms its taste from bitter to gently sweet and smoky.
-Showering the hot-off-the-grill leaves with balsamic dressing and crumbled Gorgonzola add complexity, though not in a gild-the-lily sort of way.–David Leite
+Showering the hot-off-the-grill leaves with balsamic dressing and crumbled Gorgonzola add complexity, though not in a gild-the-lily sort of way.

 Some foods are trickier to pair with a wine than others.
 This is one of those tricky ones, seeing as there’s a sweetly bitter component, a highly acidic vinegar (or vinaigrette, if you will) component, and a pungent blue cheese component.
-But since this recipe comes from a book titled The Winemaker Cooks, we’re not going to shy away from recommending a wine, nor is author Hanna.
-She suggests a Pinot Grigio, explaining that its “zingy acidity is a nice foil for the richness of the Gorgonzola in the salad.”
+I suggest a pinot grigio, because its zingy acidity is a nice foil for the richness of the Gorgonzola in the salad.–Christine Hanna

 - 3 small heads radicchio*, quartered lengthwise